 Stop 7: Haus der Geschichte – Dive into History at the House of German History

-Sated, you can hop on tram 66 to take you to the amazing Haus der Geschichte just 11 minutes away.
+Sated, you can hop on the light rail 66 to take you to the amazing Haus der Geschichte just 11 minutes away.
 Google Maps can show you the stops.

 This modern museum is dedicated to Germany’s recent past.
 More than a mere chronicling of events, it’s an exploration of collective memory and national identity.
 The exhibits are a testament to how modern-day Germany has come to terms with its history, presenting a transparent, critical narrative of events post-World War II until today.